frobware/haproxy-hacks/OCPBUGS-12858/README.md

 ![image](./screenshots/connection-no-coalescing.png)

-With regard to the question in this bug: "what happens when you only specify a destination CA certificate only?" then can re-run the setup to test this scenario:
+With regard to the question in this bug: "what happens when you only specify a destination CA certificate only?" we can re-run the setup to test this scenario:

 	% ./hack/ocpbugs-12858-setup --set-destination-certificate-only
 	route.route.openshift.io "browser-test" deleted